Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 Also, the main idea is to help you to save time as well.
 As homesteaders, we are usually very busy.

-So anything that will save you some time getting from Point A to Point B so you can get to Point C a little faster is a good thing in my book.
+Anything that will save you some time getting from Point A to Point B so you can get to Point C a little faster is a good thing in my book.

 7. Old Farm Truck

-But why I didn’t want to do this was because you usually still have to keep insurance on them, and when they break, it can be costly to repair them.
+However, why I didn’t want to do this was because you usually still have to keep insurance on them, and when they break, it can be costly to repair them.

-However, they are great for having a larger hauling capacity as well.
+Even so, they are great for having a larger hauling capacity as well.

 Well, hopefully, I’ve given you a few things to think about when making such a large purchase.
 We rolled this decision over for quite some time before we actually made a purchase, and I encourage you to do the same because this vehicle will be a major purchase and huge part of your homestead.